Emergency phone: 701-595-3647

-What do I do in an orthodontic emergency?
+What should I do if it’s not an immediate emergency?

-If you feel that you are experiencing a minor emergency related to your orthodontic appliance, contact your orthodontist’s office to find out when you can schedule an emergency visit.
-While you wait, your orthodontist may recommend temporary solutions to your emergency, such as placing wax on the end of a broken wire that is poking your gums or cheeks.
+If you feel that you are experiencing a minor emergency related to your orthodontic appliance, contact your orthodontist’s office to find out when you can schedule an urgent visit.
+While you wait, we recommend placing wax on the end of a broken wire that is poking your gums or cheeks.